 Often, they centre on an individual struggling against a system, taking an intimate focus upon the routines, melancholia and heartbreak of everyday existence.
 Over the past few years it has been women and children that have become their protagonists; but it is their last three films - pre 2019 - that have affected me the most: the unintentional feminist dramas The Kid on A Bike (2011), Two Days, One Night (2014) and The Unknown Girl (2016).

-In each we find women being active, warring against a tide of opposition, yet without the melodrama usually found in Hollywood films with similar structures.
+In each we find women being active, warring against a tide of opposition, yet without the melodrama usually found in Hollywood.
 We often find them asking for help, being rejected and finding a resolution themselves.
 These are women who lack the patronising, precursory qualifier of ‘strong’.
-They are just women, and are portrayed as such during their mundane jobs and interactions with family, colleagues and their community.
+They are just women and are portrayed as such during their mundane jobs and interactions with family, colleagues and community.

 In The Kid with a Bike, it is Samantha who is fighting to protect an unruly, abandoned foster child.
 She provides him with safety as he struggles to understand the rejection from his father and while he slowly gets pulled into a local criminal gang.
 Sandra from Two Nights, One Night, in the midst of recovering from a breakdown, has to persuade her coworkers at the factory she works in to forgo a bonus for her to avoid redundancy.
 The factory’s union gives her a weekend to persuade her colleagues to give up the meagre amount of money that they are all in need of to save herself and her family.
 Most recently it was Jenny, a doctor in The Unknown Girl, searching for the identity of a young girl whose death she feels implicated in.